zzhangjii/learning-library/oci-library/GTC-Conf/H20ai-lab.md

 ## Overview

-- **H20ai Lab:** In this lab you will experience the first part of a typical Machine Learning process which is training the model, then you will execute the second part of the process which is known as inferencing.
+- **H20ai Lab:** In this lab you will experience the first part of a typical Machine Learning process which is training the model.
 We are going to use a partner tool, H2O.ai on top of one of our **Pascal GPU Bare Metal machines** to run this lab.

 ## Pre-Requisites